 Survey of the literature of the United States from Colonial literature through 1914, including fiction, nonfiction, prose, and poetry from the Puritans through American Romanticism and the American Renaissance.
-This course will include writings from Irving, Cooper, Melville, Poe, Whitman, and Dickinson, to name but a few.
+Includes writings from Irving, Cooper, Melville, Poe, Whitman, Dickinson, and others.